alexfazio/OpenPlexity-Pages/README.md

 ---

-# OpenPlexity: Open Source AI-Powered Content Creation

-## Introducing OpenPlexity
+## Introducing OpenPlexity Pages

-OpenPlexity is an open-source alternative to Perplexity Pages, designed to transform your research into visually stunning, comprehensive content.
+OpenPlexity Pages is an open-source alternative to Perplexity Pages, designed to transform your research into visually stunning, comprehensive content.
 Whether you're crafting in-depth articles, detailed reports, or informative guides, OpenPlexity streamlines the process so you can focus on what matters most: sharing your knowledge with the world.

 ## What sets OpenPlexity apart?

-- **Open Source**: Unlike Perplexity Pages, OpenPlexity is fully open source, allowing for community contributions and customizations.
+- **Open Source**: Unlike Perplexity Pages, OpenPlexity Pages is fully open source, allowing for community contributions and customizations.
 - **Privacy-Focused**: Your data stays with you.
-OpenPlexity runs locally, ensuring your research and content remain private.
+OpenPlexity Pages runs locally, ensuring your research and content remain private.
 - **Customizable**: Tailor the tone of your content to resonate with your target audience, from general readers to subject matter experts.
 - **Adaptable**: Easily modify the structure of your articles—add, rearrange, or remove sections to best suit your material.
 - **Visual**: Enhance your articles with AI-generated visuals or integrate your own images.